-Issue 4 is here and you can find it through local venues; Hooked on Books and Poor Richard’s (Downtown), Ranch Foods Direct (Fillmore), Books For You (8th St) and Independent Records (Platte).
+Issue 4 is here and you can find it locally at Hooked on Books and Poor Richard’s (Downtown), Ranch Foods Direct (Fillmore), Books For You (8th St) and Independent Records (Platte).
 Of course — it is also available online.

 Join our email list for issue/event updates, the occasional exploration on the necessity for stories and art, as well as articles about the Military Veterans’ Community Dialogues.
 We don’t post too often, so there’s no need to worry about us crowding the mailbox.